guythetechie/functional-csharp/README.md

 ```

 #### `Option<T2> Pick<T, T2>(Func<T, Option<T2>> selector)`
-Finds the first element that produces a Some value when transformed.
+Returns the first element that produces Some when transformed by `selector`.

 ```csharp
 // Find the first valid configuration file